NC-Book/NCB/lecturers/activities/act1.md

 Now wee can ask another question:

-## Question: Which of these have to do with networks?
+## Question 2: Which of these have to do with networks?

 In my experience hardly any nudging is needed at this stage.
 Maybe somebody will point out one thing or another, but very quickly they will figure out that almost all of them have to do with networks.
 Ideally there will be some where it is not immediately obvious how networks are involved.
 These will usually spark an interesting discussion.
 I had "Royal Wedding" on the list once when I taught in the UK, after a brief discussion the students figured out that both genealogical trees and social networks are important for the royal wedding, so it is connected to networks in at least two ways.

-## Question: So why do networks suddenly show up in all of our greatest problems and successes?
+## Question 3: So why do networks suddenly show up in all of our greatest problems and successes?

 (After all modern network science hardly even existed in 2000.)
 It's actually a trick question.
 We could have asked which of these events involve differential equations, and the answer is of course: all of them if you describe them with differential equations.
 Likewise networks